jurajvandor/thesis-minhash/README.md

 # thesis-minhash

-Code for evalutation of proposed experiments using minhash to increase efficiency with low presision loss of original vectors for my master thesis.
+Code for evaluation of proposed descriptors for minhash for my master thesis.